 In Australia, chemical sensitivity or MCS is a disability covered by federal Disability Discrimination Act and state equal opportunity and anti-discrimination legislation.
-For State and Territory anti-discrimination and equal opportunity agencies, advocacy organisations and legal advice services see the links here.

 From Access to buildings and services: Guidelines and information, Updated April 2008: